 According to State CEQA Guidelines (Section 15064.5) and Public Resources Code (Sections 21083.1 and 21083.2), the proposed project would be considered to have a significant impact if it would cause a substantial adverse change to a unique archeological resource.

-The 2021-2029 Housing Element update identifies an assigned growth need of 1,319 housing units for development from June 30, 2020 through April 29, 2029.
+The 2020-2029 Housing Element update identifies an assigned growth need of 1,319 housing units for development from June 30, 2020 through April 29, 2029.
 Of that total, 519 housing units were under construction or entitled as of December 2020, leaving a remaining need of 800 housing units.
-To ensure significant impacts to cultural resources do not occur, future development of residential units will be in accordance with applicable City, State and Federal standards and guidelines including General Plan policies and Municipal Code regulations.
+To ensure significant impacts to cultural resources do not occur, future development of residential units will be in accordance with applicable City, state and federal standards and guidelines including General Plan policies and Municipal Code regulations.
 The City has adopted a list of Historical Sites List which is implemented through the City’s Historical Structure Ordinance (PMC 17.45).
 The City’s General Plan also includes a Prehistoric and Historic Resources Element, which identifies archaeologically sensitive areas within the City.
-If a site identified in the above moderate income inventory has high or moderate probability of containing historically sensitive areas, an archaeological report may be required.
+If a site identified in the Residential Sites Inventory has a high or moderate probability of containing historically sensitive areas, an archaeological report may be required.
 Any recommended mitigation measures would be made conditions of any project approval.
-Affordable housing sites for very low, low and moderate income can be developed without this requirement, however these developments must comply with General Plan policies and the PMC.
+Housing sites must comply with General Plan policies and the PMC where applicable.
 Adherence to such requirements will reduce potential impacts associated with cultural resources to less than a significant level.
 No mitigation measures are required.

-See response V.b. above
+See response V.b. above.

-ENERGY
+ENERGY:

 Less than Significant.
-According to the U.S. Environmental Protection Agency, the burning of fossil fuels, along with deforestation, has caused the concentrations of heat-trapping greenhouse gasses (GHGs) to increase significantly in the earth's atmosphere (U.S. Environmental Protection Agency 2012).
-The increase in GHGs results in global warming, as more heat is trapped in the atmosphere.
-The updated Housing Element Update would not, in itself, produce environmental impacts.
-The Housing Element Update identifies sites that can accommodate the City's RHNA allocation of 1,253 new housing units through 2020.
-The potential impacts related to GHG emissions and global warming for any specific future residential projects may be assessed for above moderate income housing at the time the projects are actually proposed.
-Mitigation measures would then be adopted as necessary, in conformance with CEQA.
-Sites identified for very low, low and moderate income housing are allowed by right, however, will be required to conform to General Plan policies and Municipal Code regulations for residential developments.
+No conflict with or obstruction of a state or local plan for renewable energy or energy efficiency is proposed or anticipated.
+Many sites identified for very low- and low-income housing are allowed by-right, but will be required to conform to General Plan policies and Municipal Code regulations for residential developments.
 Many of the residential projects that will be developed to meet the RHNA requirement are anticipated to be located near community services, where pedestrian and transit-oriented development is encouraged.
 Such development may reduce the number of new vehicle trips typically associated with residential projects and, thus, would help to reduce GHG production resulting from the combustion of fossil fuels for transportation purposes.
 Adherence to such requirements will reduce potential impacts associated greenhouse gas emissions to less than a significant level.
+According to the U.S. Environmental Protection Agency, the burning of fossil fuels, along with deforestation, has caused the concentrations of heat-trapping greenhouse gasses (GHGs) to increase significantly in the earth's atmosphere (U.S. Environmental Protection Agency 2012).
+The increase in GHGs results in global warming, as more heat is trapped in the atmosphere.
+The 2020-2029 Housing Element would not, in itself, produce environmental impacts.
+The Housing Element update identifies sites that can accommodate the City's RHNA of 1,319 new housing units through 2029.
+The potential impacts related to GHG emissions and global warming for any specific future residential projects may be assessed at the time the projects are actually proposed.
+Mitigation measures would be adopted as necessary, in conformance with CEQA.
 No mitigation measures are required.

-See response VI.a. above
+No Impact.
+See response VI.a. above.

 GEOLOGY AND SOILS: